synthesisASU/TorroidalFlows/readme.md

  - Space      - Place Tracer
  - W          - Clear Particles

+### Presets
+Currently there are 16 presets that show different states of the model and parameters.
 Presets can be called up by typing the number and hitting enter.
-(Only available on numpad currently)
+Descriptions of each preset is upcoming.

 ## Mouse Controls